-8. Reproduction drainboard sinks in acrylic available from other makers (including colors)
+7. Reproduction drainboard sinks in other materials (including colors)

 Another new option is this Blanco sink (*affiliate link) lists for $933 plus shipping.
 While this model has the lovely drainboard — and appears to be made of a composite including hard rock granite — it is not what we’d describe as “retro” in style.
 Still, we’ll put it out there for you.
 This model is available in eight neutral colors — but also has the drawback of no faucet holes — limiting counter top options.